systane/courses/kubernetes/README.md

 ![diagram4](https://github.com/systane/courses/blob/master/kubernetes/diagram4.png)

-To make a deploy at a cluster Kubernetes it's pretty simple, you just need to package up your app inside a container and create an manifest (YAML file) that defines what SO image, port, networe and how many replicas use.
+To make a deploy at a cluster Kubernetes it's pretty simple, you just need to package up your app inside a container and create an manifest (YAML file) that defines what SO image, port, network and how many replicas use.
 This YAML file describe a deployment object.
 After that, we just give the file to Kubernetes on the master and the master deploy our app in the nodes.

 ![diagram5](https://github.com/systane/courses/blob/master/kubernetes/diagram5.png)